dell/csm-docs/content/docs/FAQ/_index.md

 - [Dell Container Storage Module for Resiliency Deployment](../resiliency/deployment/)
 - [Dell Container Storage Module for Replication Deployment](../replication/deployment/installation/#before-you-begin)

-Prerequisites for deploying the Dell EMC CSI drivers can be found here:
+Prerequisites for deploying the Dell CSI drivers can be found here:
 - [Dell CSI Drivers Deployment](../csidriver/installation/)

 ### How do I uninstall or disable a module?